PLAY-behaviorome/site-demographics/data-collection-site-demographics.md

 Next steps
 ----------

-1. We should confirm that our target sites collect data from the counties listed, and that the county-wide demographics are plausible.
+1.  ~~We should confirm that our target sites collect data from the counties listed, and that the county-wide demographics are plausible~~.
-2. We should also see if there are *other* counties target sites collect from and consider asking them to estimate the proportion of their recruiting that comes from county A vs. county B. It would be fun to have a Shiny app to collect this.
+2.  ~~We should also see if there are *other* counties target sites collect from and consider asking them to estimate the proportion of their recruiting that comes from county A vs. county B~~.
+It would be fun to have a Shiny app to collect this.
 3. We should explore the `acs` package to grab additional demographic data, especially the indicators used in the draft grant proposal.
 The `choroplethr` package used in the above had demographic variables similar, but not identical to the ones we have used in the proposal.

 Resources